Zenith Women Basketball League

-The National Women Basketball League, known as Zenith Women Basketball League for sponsorship reasons is the top-level women's basketball club competition in Nigeria.
+The National Women Basketball League, known as Zenith NBBF Women Basketball League for sponsorship reasons is the top-level women's basketball club competition in Nigeria.
 It is the women's version of Nigeria Premier League organized by the Nigeria Basketball Federation.
 The league also determines the Nigerian representatives at FIBA Africa Women's Clubs Champions Cup.

 History

 The league started with five teams, however the number grew to eighteen by 2017.
 The league has been sponsored by Zenith Bank since 2004.
 In 2017, after the expiration of the contract agreement between NBBF and Zenith Bank, the banking institution renewed the terms of the negotiation with bigger winning bonus for the teams.
-The winner of the league receives a ₦30,000,000 prize money.
-The league is criticized for being overly dominated by First Bank, First Deepwater and Dolphins.
+The 2025 winner of the league received a ₦7,500,000 prize money.

+The league was suspended for 3 years after the 2019 season, the first two years due to the COVID-19 pandemic and in 2022 due to a disputed election within the Nigeria Basketball Federation.
+The league resumed in August 2023, with MFM Queens winning the title in late October.
+They retained the title in 2024 but took bronze in 2025, with Dolphins emerging Champions after defeating First Bank in a pulsating final.

+Players in the league are semi-pro, with most receiving a small stipend.

 Teams

-The following are the eighteen teams that participate in the league:
+The following are the Sixteen teams that participate in the 2025 ZNWBL Season: